 Adding water is a bad idea because of the test for specific gravity.
 Specific gravity makes sure your urine resembles urine and not water.

 A standard measure for pee will fall between 1.001 and 1.003, while water will register a perfect 1.000.

-If your urine falls outside those two figures, it will be declared a “diluted urine drug test,” rendering it invalid, and you will have to perform the drug test again.
+If your urine falls outside those two figures, it will be declared a “diluted urine drug test,” rendering it invalid, and you will have to perform the screening again.

-How Much Water Can Cause a Diluted Urine Drug Test?
+How Much Water Can Cause a Diluted Urine?

 The best advice we can give is not to drink an excessive amount of water before the test, as you may incur adverse health effects.

 That said, some people might want to deliberately submit a diluted sample as a way to buy more time.
-The idea is that having to retake the test at a later date will give them more time to detoxify their body and pass the test correctly.
+The idea is that having to retake the test at a later date will give them more time to detoxify their body.
 We do not advocate this strategy.